 Power Electricity Sockets take 2 pin round plugs.
 The electrical current in the Netherlands is 220 volts.

 Time The Netherlands is two-hours ahead on Greenwich Mean Time (GMT), one-hour ahead Central European Time (CET) and seven-hours ahead of U.S. Eastern Time.

 Weather The climate in The Netherlands is a sea-climate with temperatures in August between 18-30ºC.
-It is helpful to note that there is always a chance of rain or snow, due to variable weather patterns.
+It is helpful to note that there is always a chance of rain due to variable weather patterns.

 August 28: 'Bommen Berend' On August the 28th the city of Groningen celebrates 'Bommen Berend'.
 All day several festivities are organized in the city centre, ending in the evening at 22.30 hours with a great firework at the canal 'Zuiderhaven'.
 In the late 17th century the bishop of Münster, Bernard van Galen (in Groningen known as 'Bommen Berend'), was the enemy of Groningen and tried to bombe Groningen.
 Under the command of Carl von Rabenhaupt the citizens of Groningen didn't defeat and on August 28 his/their success is celebrated.